 Lubanzi wine in a can comes in at #3 simply because it is the most affordable on this list, and I’m a huge fan of South African imported wine in general.
 It does not disappoint.
 Besides making good, canned wine, they give 50% of their profits back to the local community in Western Cape, South Africa.
 Tastes good while you do good.

 They are vegan-friendly but have the highest sugar content of all the wines on this list, with 2g/L. Not bad, but not outstanding either when there are other healthier options.
-You should know the drill by now; I tried a red blend, a white, and of course a rosé below.
+You should know the drill by now; I tried a red blend, a white, and a rosé below.

 Price – $30 for a 4-pack.
 Plus, each can is equivalent to HALF a bottle of wine.
 It is the most bang for your buck on this list.

 - Lubanzi Chenin Blanc – The white wine in a can was superb.
 Super refreshing, with notes of pear and very bright acidity.
-You can really taste the citrus and green apple notes as well.
+You can taste the citrus and green apple notes as well.
 10/10 recommend.

 - Lubanzi Rosé Bubbles – This one is a sparkling rose with floral aromatics.
 They don’t make one without bubbles like the other brands, which is disappointing.
 The rosé is dry and crisp; you can taste the wild cherries and strawberries they infuse into it, making it so refreshingly chilled!